Nicrosil

 Nicrosil is a nickel alloy containing about 14.4% chromium, 1.4% silicon, and (in some sources) 0.1% magnesium.

 Nicrosil is used as the positive leg of type N thermocouples.
 In this application another nickel alloy, Nisil, is used as the negative leg.
 The Nicrosil alloy in this case does not contain magnesium.

+Nicrosil makes an appearance in Brandon Sanderson's Mistborn books, where it is one of the sixteen Allomantic metals.
+When burned, it allows the user to enhance the effect of another Allomancer's metal burn, and as a Feruchemical metalmind it can store Investiture, the basis of magic within Sanderson's interconnected universe, the cosmere.